yedpay/yedpay-for-woocommerce/README.md

 ## Features and Benefits

-* One Yedpay plugin to enable both Alipay CN, Alipay HK, WeChat Pay and UnionPay.
+* One Yedpay plugin to enable both Alipay CN, Alipay HK, WeChat Pay, UnionPay, Visa and mastercard.
 No longer need to download and install two separate plugins.
 * The only plugin of this kind that Offers MOBILE friendly checkout experience that opens WeChat, Alipay and UnionPay APP directly.
 * Extremely user-friendly checkout experience to increase conversion rate.
 * Full integration with WooCommerce.